ahmadajmi/multilingualwithangular/multilingualwithangular.md

 ### Switching between different languages

-Till now we worked only with label translations, how can we switch between two languages at runtime.
+Till now we have worked only with label translations, how can we switch between two languages at runtime.
+We will need to add a way to switch to the other language by adding a button for every language.

 ``` html
 <div ng-controller="LanguageSwitchController">